vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: Feb 22, 2018, Thursday
+**Today's Progress**: Started working on the Udacity FSND catalog project - got an initial DB setup and populated with some data and able to display some of it through a Flask app.

+**Thoughts**: Had some idea about the DB design based on the Restaurant app, used that as a starting point, got the categories displayed via Flask, need to get the items within categories displayed.

 ### Day 22: Feb 21, 2018, Wednesday
 **Today's Progress**: Worked on the first Android project using LinearLayout.